May 30 – June 1

 AUDIENCE DEVELOPMENT AWARD

 This prize is awarded for year-round and/or seasonal efforts by a specific theatre with respect to multiple events that interact with and build audiences for that location.
 It could include charitable events, efforts to grow the overall customer base and special theatre activities.
-Also, alternative programming events (i.e. Opera, WWE, NHL) i.e. increased ticket sales and attendance, media coverage, etc. would also qualify for consideration.
+Alternative programming events (i.e. Opera, WWE, NHL) i.e. increased ticket sales and attendance, media coverage, etc. would also qualify for consideration.

 These efforts could include a movie or movies (film circuit, seasonal programming, French Canadian films on Sunday, etc.), but will always seek to increase attendance and build audiences for the theatre.